Ground-nesting bees & Evidence-based conservation

 I am interested in the ecology of ground-nesting bees in agricultural landscapes.
 Further, I work at the science-policy interface intersecting biodiversity research and practice.
 A conceptual approach on how to bridge the science-practice gap can be leaned from medicine.
 In medicine, evidence-based practice has revolutionized clinical practice by systematically synthesizing the available scientific evidence.
 I work on conceptual and methodological improvements in evidence-based conservation.

-I am now (since May 2023) the professor of Animal Ecology at the University of Marburg.
+I am a professor of Animal Ecology at the University of Marburg.
 I am further co-leading the BMBF-funded socio-ecological research group BEATLE, a cooperation with the University of Hohenheim.